vanhoefm/apbleed/README.md

 ## Usage

-You being the same way as any wpa_supplicant session.
+You begin the same way as any wpa_supplicant session.
 That means:

 	sudo ./wpa_supplicant -Dnl80211 -iwlan0 -cexample.conf